A first mapping of local innovators in Namibia

 LEFA Namibia

-To meet the many transport challenges facing Namibia, LEFA’s connecting existing networks of shuttle services with customers to make transport and travel safer and more reliable.
+To meet the many transport challenges facing Namibia, LEFA’s connecting existing networks of shuttle services with customers to make transport and travel safer and more reliable(link is external).
 As one of the countries in the world with the worst road accidents statistics per capita, LEFA provides a safe way to move around the city in an affordable and reliable way.
 The platform gives residents instant access to transport service providers.
 Passengers benefit from driver profiles, ratings, and vehicle information, trackable in real-time.
 What’s more this rideshare holds the promise of reducing emissions and playing a part of larger solution on climate!

 NOI Coding Academy